BJPickles/AEGIS-Test-V3/README.md

 to host and maintain your own instance.
 You can turn Red into an admin bot, music bot, trivia bot, new best friend or all of these together!

+Please note this version has been customised for the use of the AEGIS community, and differs from the official V3 support.
+Please support the hardwork that has gone into this project by visiting Red's patreon.

 [Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
 Aside from installation and updating, every part of the bot can be controlled from within Discord.